zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

 ### API ML fails to validate the OIDC access token due to Identity Provider introspect endpoint misconfiguration

 **Symptom**
-Gateway log contains a WARNING with the following message:
+The Gateway log contains a WARNING with the following message:
 `Missing or invalid introspectUrl configuration.
 Cannot proceed with token validation.`

 **Explanation**
-The `introspectUrl` is not configured in the API ML Gateway or does not contain the full URL for the Identity Provider introspect endpoint.
+`introspectUrl` is not configured in the API ML Gateway or does not contain the full URL for the Identity Provider introspect end-point.

 **Solution**
-Configure the introspectUrl properly to contain the full URL fo the Identity Provider introspect endpoint.
+Configure `introspectUrl` properly to contain the full URL of the Identity Provider introspect end-point.

 ### API ML cannot validate the OIDC access token because of Identity Provider certificate misconfiguration